Bulkley Valley Community Resources Board

 WHMA and Fish & Wildlife Reserve Cancellations

 We have been discussing, corresponding, hearing presentations and inviting comments from the Province on this topic dating back to 2020 when it first become known the BC Crown Land Reserve Review Project undertook to reclassify these lands.
 Now despite historical record and community agreement with the Province, we see development happening on these lands.
-Len Vanderstar generoussly gives his time fighting for reinstatements.
+Len Vanderstar generously gives his time fighting for reinstatements.
 We have other letters of support coming in from the community.
 Contact your MPP to demand action.

 Wildfire Risk versus Hazard